 “I was the first person to hurt you that night, and you still saved my daughter.
 I will spend the rest of my life trying to deserve that.”

-Leo looked up then.
+Leo looked up.

 Children are ruthless judges of sincerity.

-Apparently he found enough of it to answer.
+Apparently he found enough to answer.

 Lucia and Enzo did not leave for a honeymoon.